ashutosh16/codingChallenge/README.md

 Solve Nqueen problem with backtracking method.

 # Challenge 8
+Dijstras algoritham to find shotest path from source to destination.

+# Challenge 9
 Find closest common ancester node of given two nodes of binery tree.